Create a Vector Index

 3 movie posters

-Pick a different movie and write a similar Cypher query to find similar posters.
+Pick a different movie and update the Cypher query to find similar posters.

 You can view the movies that have a poster embedding using this Cypher: